Predictive Analytics 101

 - Conversational AI – Chatbots

 All of these need data.
 Data is the new raw material.
 Cloud is the new pipeline.
+Machine Learning is the new refinery.
 Digital use cases is the new experience frontier.

 The Next Frontier for Business

 Having data or collecting data is not valuable.
 Using data is.
-Analytical insights are changing customer expectations and corporate strategy.
+Analytical insights powered by ML, Deep Learning, AI are changing customer expectations and corporate strategy.